-Made-in-India Dornier Plane Takes Off For First Commercial Flight
+Made-In-India Dornier Plane Takes Off For First Commercial Flight

 Alliance Air's made-in-India Dornier 228 aircraft was deployed for its first commercial flight on the Dibrugarh-Pasighat route on Tuesday with Union ministers Jyotiraditya Scindia and Kiren Rijiju on board.

-Accompanied by senior government officers, Scindia and Rijiju boarded the flight at the Mohanpur airport in Asssam's Dibrugarh for Pasighat in neighbouring Arunachal Pradesh.
+Accompanied by senior government officers, Scindia and Rijiju boarded the flight at the Mohanbari airport in Assam's Dibrugarh for Pasighat in neighboring Arunachal Pradesh.

 The state-run Alliance Air became the country's first commercial airline to fly an Indian-made aircraft for civil operations.
 Till now, Dornier 228 planes were used by the armed forces only.